German submarine U-860: Service history

 On 21 April 1944, only ten days into her first, and only, war patrol, U-860 was able to escape an incoming airplane by diving in an emergency crash dive, however, two of her crew were lost when they were unable to make it back inside the boat in time.

 At 12:21 hrs on 15 June 1944, approximately 575 nmi south of St. Helena, U-860 again came under attack from an aircraft.
 This time it was an Avenger from the US Navy escort carrier of VC-9 piloted by LTJG W.F.
 Chamberlain.
-The Avenger was able to make four attack runs on U-860 before being shot down and crashing into the sea on the last, but not before sending a contract report back to Solomons.
+The Avenger was able to make four attack runs on U-860 before being shot down and crashing into the sea on the last, but not before sending a contact report back to Solomons.

 At 19:22 hrs U-860 was again located by an Avenger from Solomons.
 Waiting for reinforcements, aircraft from Solomons began three coordinated attacks starting at 19:46 hrs.
 In the first attack U-860 was strafed by rockets from two Avengers, piloted by Lt.
 Cdr.
 H.M.
 Avery and Ens.
 M.J.
 Spear and two Wildcats piloted by Ens.
 T.J.
 Wadsworth and Ens.
 R.E.
 McMahon.
 U-860 was able to force Wadsworth, in his Wildcat, to return to Solomons after damaging his drop tank.
 McMahon and an Avenger, this one piloted by LTJG D.E.
 Weigle, followed up the first attack with another rocket attack.
 U-860 was struck by rockets in both of these attacks.
 In the last attack an Avenger piloted by LTJG W.F.
 Chamberlain dropped two depth charges directly forward of the conning tower while Lt.
 Cdr.
 Avery strafed U-860.
 Despite this, U-860 was able to hit Chamberlain's Avenger, which was also caught in the explosions of the depth charges, forcing him to ditch ahead of the boat.
 U-860 sank after this last attack with 30-40 of her crew making it off. and arrived during the night and were able to rescue 20 crewmen, including her commander, FKpt.
 Paul Büchel, however, no trace of Chamberlain or his crew were found.